lala-hakobyan/tech-knowledge-base/frontend-fullstack/react/architecture-react.md

 ### Using Multiple Contexts
 You can define **multiple contexts in React**.
-Just like in Angular where you have multiple services (`AuthService`, `ThemeService`, etc.) to separate concerns like theme, auth, cart, or feature toggles, in React you can create multiple contexts—each for a different concern.
+Just like in Angular where you have multiple services (`AuthService`, `ThemeService`, etc.) to separate concerns like theme, auth, cart, or feature toggles, in React you can create multiple contexts - each for a different concern.
 - You can create as many contexts as you need.
 - Each context can wrap only parts of the tree that need it.
 - This is very similar in spirit to Angular's multiple services architecture.